Skip to Content

 Queen Mary vs Titanic – Horsepower and Speed Comparison

-A ship’s horsepower is the amount of power provided by the engines, one horsepower is equivalent to 746 Watts.
+A ship’s horsepower is the amount of power provided by the engines.
+One horsepower is equivalent to 746 Watts.

 Cruise ShipHorsepowerMaximum Speed